How Much Does an LLC Cost?

-If you’re thinking of starting an LLC and you’re wondering about the cost to form an LLC, you’re on the right page…
+If you’re thinking of starting an LLC and you’re wondering about the cost to form an LLC, you’ve come to the right place…

-As a business lawyer, I’ve assisted hundreds of clients just like you start their LLC and I can definitely help you with yours.
+As a business lawyer, I’ve assisted hundreds of clients just like you start their LLC and I can help you with yours.